Listen to this story and tell me if it ever happened to you.

 After you have applied the bronzer, make one final check, and blend out any harsh lines using swift small circles until it all seamlessly comes together.

-Here’s a beautiful example of perfect bronzer application:
+Here’s a beautiful example of a perfect bronzer application:

 Notice how her cheekbones and forehead are bronzed slightly more, yet don’t look overpowering compared to her skin tone.